agilepro/epiconsciousness/docs/Consciousness/color-inversion.md

 That is how I can say with confidence that people in the same culture of the same reason generally experience a color of the same way.
 People who grow up in an entirely different culture in a different part of the world may in fact have a different perception of the color.

-It is very unlikely (probably impossible) for your experience of green to be identical to my experience of the red. for that to happen, you would have had to have seen green sunsets, green fire, green blood, and green ripe tomatos.
-(Ok there are green tomatos but you know what I mean, right?)
+It is very unlikely (probably impossible) for your experience of green to be identical to my experience of the red. for that to happen, you would have had to have seen green sunsets, green fire, green blood, and green ripe tomatoes.
+(Ok there are green tomatoes but you know what I mean, right?)
 Your qualia is tied directly to the memories of things that have been red, and it is nothing more than that.
 Because of differences in our experiences we might have small differences in how we perceive red, but it is flat out impossible for your experience of green to match up will my experience of red.

 ## Inverted World

 As long as we’re speculating, we might envision a color in an inverted world.
 Alex in world, one sees things color the way they are on earth.
 Bernard lives on the planet, where blood is green, sunsets are green, and fire is green.
-Similarly on Bernards planet leafy plants have bright red leaves.
+Similarly on Bernard's planet leafy plants have bright red leaves.
 Everything that is red on earth is green for Bernard and everything that is green on earth is red for Bernard.
 In this situation it’s entirely possible for Bernard to experience green in exactly the way that Alex experience is red.

 But inverted worlds simply can't happen.
 This is one of those hypothetical situations which doesn’t happen in reality.
 Sunsets are red because of the way atmosphere works.
 Plants are green because of the way photosynthesis works.